Henrico County Historical Society

 One architectural feature of which we do not have pictures are the built-in cabinets in the dining room.
 Many of the women visitors liked the idea of the sliding two bottom drawers of the built-in cabinet being accessible in both the dining room and the kitchen.

-Beth Elon Bannister Beth Elon Bannister
+Beth Elon bannister.
+Beth Elon bannister.

 Do you watch HGTV's "If Walls Could Talk"?
 Boy, did the walls of Beth Elon talk!
 Once the current owners of Beth Elon moved into the home, the first task was cleaning the home from top to bottom.
 They were down to one last item to throw away, an old cardboard tube.
 Upon further inspection, the owners saw "Original blue prints" written on the tube.
 With excitement, the owners bought the tube of papers to an expert who specializes in the restoration of artifacts.
 The expert successfully extracted the papers from the tube and beautifully restored them.
 In the pictures below, visitors hear more about the methods used to restore the blue prints, shown below, and many of the home's paintings.
 One of the restored paintings hangs above one of the fireplaces, pictured above.